 Note that you will not be let onto Yawkey Way beyond the ticket office at Number 4 without a game ticket.
 In what is, as far as I know, a unique feature in Major League Baseball, the Red Sox close off the street that includes their main entranceway way with turnstiles on game days.
 This is a recent phenomenon.
 I'm not sure exactly when it started; this obstacle was not there during the 2003 ALCS, but it was there by the time of that 5-game Yankee sweep in August 2006.

-Tickets.
-The Red Sox haven’t played to an unsold seat since May 14, 2003.
-That’s 9 years, easily a record.
-Granted, Fenway Park's current official seating capacity is 37,495, one of the smallest in the majors (its former capacity of 33,513 made it the smallest in the last quarter of the 20th Century), but I get the feeling that it would sell out even at twice the current capacity (74,990).
+Nevertheless, tickets to Red Sox home games are still hard to get.
+Fenway Park's current official seating capacity is 37,499, one of the smallest in the majors (its former capacity of 33,513 made it the smallest in the last quarter of the 20th Century), and, more often than not, the place still sells out.

 Tickets to these games can be found, for a price.
 The prices charged by scalpers on the street, and online ticket agencies like StubHub, may be exorbitant.
 You may have to ask yourself, “How bad do I want this?”
 If you can afford it, and you want it that bad, get ‘em as far in advance as you can.

 The ballpark's interior isn’t all that well-lit, compared even to the recently-demolished New York parks, let alone all the newer parks that seem so much more open.
 This may seem a little intimidating.
-Well, to hell with that, you’re a Yankee Fan.
+Well, to hell with that: We are Yankee Fans, we're not going to be afraid of a mere building.

 One good thing you can do is look for the Jimmy Fund boxes.
 The Dana-Farber Cancer Institute has run the fund since 1948, when the Boston Braves pitched in to raise money for a kid named Einar Gustafsson, then 12 years old and a patient of the Institute’s founder, Dr. Sidney Farber.
 Gustafsson was called Jimmy not so much because of his decidedly non-English name, but to protect his privacy.
 In the first year, $200,000 was raised for cancer research – over $1.8 million in today’s money.